harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-09-25 Thu: Worked on adjusting the analytics script for cases when position opening/closing and swap operations occur within the same block — it’s necessary to take transaction index into account, and ensure that the swap event log index comes after the mint/burn/collect events.

+2025-09-24 Wed: Updated the analytics script with functionality to find and load the initial cbBTC price from the closest swap event to the mint event of position creation.
+Currently testing and comparing results with the team’s outputs.

 2025-09-30 Tue: Updated the script to include retrieval and calculation of the sbBTC price from the nearest swap event at the time of position closure.
 For IL calculation, I now apply the individual cbBTC price specific to each position at its closing moment.
 [Exported](https://docs.google.com/spreadsheets/d/1cpnS6IZDzsmK1Zh1bFJSPYsr8R-2tAHYVhucprJEjec/edit?usp=sharing) the results into a summary table for further analysis with team.

 2025-09-29 Mon: [Upgraded](https://github.com/harmony-one/aerodrome-analytics/blob/main/research_scripts/getFullStats.js) the script for calculating IL both by individual positions and for the entire wallet, using a fixed BTC price across all positions, followed by a comparison of the results with the team’s data.
 Current result is